 The Texans were bruised, of course, but everyone tried my chili, and agreed that it was as good as it looked!
 I hope you like it as well.
 Over the years, I’ve modified the recipe to add some ground buffalo or ground venison to the ground beef.

 Have your own “Chili Cook-Off” with your friends.
 Set up a buffet table and load up 5 crockpots with different chilis.
 Offer shredded cheeses, sour cream, salsa, chopped cilantro, and other toppings so folks can personalize their chili selections.
 See my White Chicken Chili and Baked Bean Chili recipes for ideas.
 It’s a great idea for Super Bowl Sunday!
+Or serve my chili over greens and add the fixin’s for a delicious Chili Taco Salad.

 From the kitchen of A Food Lover’s Delight….